The Bass Strait Passenger Vehicle Equalisation Scheme (BSPVES) reduces the cost of transporting eligible passenger vehicles across Bass Strait.

 The amount of rebate you receive depends on the type of vehicle you are transporting.

-You can find the current rebate amounts on the Department of Infrastructure and Regional Development website.
+You can find the current rebate amounts on the Department of Infrastructure, Regional Development and Cities website.

 In most cases you do not need to claim your rebate.
 It is given to you through a reduction in the fare charged by the ferry operator.
 The rebate will appear as a reduction on your travel documents.